jonn-L/pastebin/README.md

 ## Notes

 - On subsequent runs, the '--build' flag can be omitted unless changes have been made to the Dockerfiles or the build context.
-- To remove all the creted containers, networks, and volumes use this command:
+- To remove all the created containers, networks, and volumes use this command:

     ```
     docker compose down -v